Do you really need that refund?

 Arts organizations like Venice Art Center and Venice Theatre have bigger problems.
 Both have had to cancel virtually all their programs because of the 10-person maximum.

 That means closing their doors for all intents and purposes.
-And tough as it is for the art center, it is toughest of all for Venice Theatre and In Sarasota, the Players and all the other theaters.
+And as tough as it is for the art center, it is toughest of all for Venice Theatre and in Sarasota, the Players and all the other theaters.

-The theater has an incredible staff of creative folks such as set designer Tim Wisgerhof, resident directors and instructors like Brad Wages, education/outreach director Sandy Davisson, technical director John Andzulis, resident sounf designer Casey Deiter, and producing executive director Murray Chase who led the incredible growth of this special theater for the past 22 or more years.
+The theater has an incredible staff of creative folks such as set designer Tim Wisgerhof, resident directors and instructors like Brad Wages, education/outreach director Sandy Davisson, technical director John Andzulis, resident sound designer Casey Deiter, and producing executive director Murray Chase, who led the incredible growth of this special theater for the past 20+ years.

-Maintaining the payroll to keep all this talent in place is a big expense yet even that pales when one considers all the other expenses of maintaining such a cultural gem.
+Maintaining the payroll to keep all this talent in place is a big expense, yet even that pales when one considers all the other expenses of maintaining such a cultural gem.
 The royalties for a single show can be $40,000 or more.
-Sets and costumes are expensive as is the electricity to light the hows and cool the actors and patrons.
+Sets and costumes are expensive as is the electricity to light the shows and cool the actors and patrons.

 Canceled as of press time are:

-The Peanut Gallery Teen Improv Troupe performance, the Silver Foxes annual show, Epiphany Cathedral School’s production of “Once On This Island Jr.,” the Adult Class Showcase, Roald Dahl’s “Matilda the Musical,” The Loveland Players annual show, spring semester of “Creative Dramatics for Adults with Intellectual and Developmental Disabilities,” Spring Break Camp, Adult class “Mining Your Own Impulses,” and all other ticket sales have been temproarily suspending until rescheduling decisions are made.
+The Peanut Gallery Teen Improv Troupe performance, the Silver Foxes annual show, Epiphany Cathedral School’s production of “Once On This Island Jr.,” the Adult Class Showcase, Roald Dahl’s “Matilda the Musical,” The Loveland Players annual show, spring semester of “Creative Dramatics for Adults with Intellectual and Developmental Disabilities,” Spring Break Camp, Adult class “Mining Your Own Impulses.”
+All other ticket sales have been temporarily suspending until rescheduling decisions are made.

-What all this means to Venice Theatre is an estimated loss of $750,000.
-Considering that no one knows how long this emergency may continue, that is just a best guesstimate and likely to be on the low side.
+Considering that no one knows how long this emergency may continue, a $750,000 loss is just a best estimate and likely to be on the low side.

 This is where we all can help.
-If you are holdng a ticktet to one of these canceled productions, you likely have paid for it weeks ago.
+If you are holding a ticket to one of these canceled VT productions, you likely paid for it weeks ago.
 One of the nicest ways you can help your theater to survive this crisis is to not request a refund.
-Instead you will have a tax deduction and the theater will be a little bit closer to weathering this horrible storm.
-You also are lightening the burden on the box office staff which is trying to wrestle with all the cancellations, changes and such.
+Instead, you will have a tax deduction and the theater will be a little bit closer to weathering this horrible storm.
+You also are lightening the burden on the box office staff which is trying to wrestle with all the cancellations.
 There are more than 10,000 tickets involved that will require adjustments.
-While tickets do not pay the entire bill, if everyone would consider their unused tickets to canceled shows as a donation, the theater would be a lot closer to being able to weather this storm
+While tickets do not pay the entire bill, if everyone would consider their unused tickets to canceled shows as donations, the theater would be better able to cope.

-To make life easier for the box office staff, you can help by doing whatever you do on online.
+To make life easier for the box office staff, you can help by conducting your transaction online.
 Go to venicestage.com

-Another way to help is to participate in the annual Giving Challenge which is coming up “noon to noon April 28-29.
+Another way to help is to participate in the annual Giving Challenge, which is coming up noon April 28-29.
 Whatever you give, from $25 to $100 will be matched by the Community Foundation of Sarasota County.

 Those still employed or collecting pensions etc., have been able to save money because they are not going out to restaurants or entertainment.
 Hopefully those folks will be inclined to count their blessings and donate to Venice Theatre, The Salvation Army of Venice and several other wonderful causes in this area.